fbpx

 I bought the size EU43, which is approximately a size 11 US.
 These boots are 17.5 inches tall.
 I believe there is a slight variation depending on your boot size.

 As I mentioned above, I own the EU43 size, which is approximately a size 11 US.
-At 17.5 inches tall they weigh 2 lbs 6.7 oz per boot.
-This is competitively lightweight for a tall boot.
+At 17.5 inches tall they weigh 2 lbs 6.7 oz per boot, 1086g, or 2.39 lbs.
+This is competitively lightweight for a tall full-rubber boot.

 Comfort

-I’ve tested many rubber boots and I can confidently say that the Field Wellys are one of the most comfortable if not the most comfortable rubber boots I’ve ever worn that are full rubber and tall.
+I’ve tested many rubber boots and I can confidently say that the Field Wellys are one of the most comfortable if not the most comfortable rubber boots I’ve ever worn that are full-rubber and this tall.
+What makes them most comfortable is their outsole which we will dive into later in this post.

 Fit